ropensci-archive/roweb2/content/technotes/2019-12-11-http-testing.md

 ### What's new in vcr?

-- As webmockr now handles mocking writing to disk, vcr can now handle requests that write to disk.
+- Just as webmockr now handles mocking writing to disk, vcr can now handle requests that write to disk.
 See `?mocking-disk-writing` to get started.
 - You can now easily turn off vcr completely, either through a function call or using an environment variable (e.g., ideal for those that work on the command line